 The Canadian bibliography grew from a nucleus assembled by Hildi Froese Tiessen, Professor of English Emerita at Conrad Grebel University College, in 1997, funded by the Social Science and Humanities Council of Canada.
 It was maintained from 1997-2018 by Ervin Beck, Professor of English Emeritus at Goshen College.

 The U.S. bibliography was originally prepared for the “Mennonite/s Writing in the U.S.” conference, which was sponsored by the English Department of Goshen College and held there from 23-26 October 1997.
 It was created and maintained from 1997-2018 by Ervin Beck.
 Linda Kimpel, Linda Rouch, Ann Hostetler, and others at Goshen College provided technical assistance.
-Both bibliographies have been maintained since August 2018 by Beck’s former student Daniel Shank Cruz, Associate Professor of English at Utica College.
+Both bibliographies have been maintained since August 2018 by Beck’s former student Daniel Shank Cruz.

 The general bibliography includes critical and theoretical work about Mennonite literature that does not examine individual authors, but discusses the field as a whole or examines multiple authors together.
 It was created as a separate entity in August 2018 by Daniel Shank Cruz from sections formerly housed in the Mennonite/s Writing in Canada and Mennonite/s Writing in the U.S. bibliographies.